-Chapter 2 Key Concepts: presents an introduction to the ideas which are common across multiple RTEMS managers.
-Chapter 3: Initialization Manager: describes the functionality and directives provided by the Initialization Manager.
-Chapter 4: Task Manager: describes the functionality and directives provided by the Task Manager.
-Chapter 5: Interrupt Manager: describes the functionality and directives provided by the Interrupt Manager.
-Chapter 6: Clock Manager: describes the functionality and directives provided by the Clock Manager.
-Chapter 7 Timer Manager: describes the functionality and directives provided by the Timer Manager.
-Chapter 8: Semaphore Manager: describes the functionality and directives provided by the Semaphore Manager.
+01 Chapter 2 Key Concepts: presents an introduction to the ideas which are common across multiple RTEMS managers.
+Chapter 3: RTEMS Data Types: describes the fundamental data types shared by the services in the RTEMS Classic API.
+Chapter 4: Initialization Manager: describes the functionality and directives provided by the Initialization Manager.
+Chapter 5: Task Manager: describes the functionality and directives provided by the Task Manager.
+Chapter 6: Interrupt Manager: describes the functionality and directives provided by the Interrupt Manager.
+Chapter 7: Clock Manager: describes the functionality and directives provided by the Clock Manager.
+Chapter 8: Timer Manager: describes the functionality and directives provided by the Timer Manager.
+Chapter 9: Semaphore Manager: describes the functionality and directives provided by the Semaphore Manager.
+Chapter 10: Message Manager: describes the functionality and directives provided by the Message Manager.

-Chapter 25:

-Message Manager: describes the functionality and directives provided by the Message Manager.
-Event Manager: describes the functionality and directives provided by the Event Manager.
-Signal Manager: describes the functionality and directives provided by the Signal Manager.
-Partition Manager: describes the functionality and directives provided by the Partition Manager.
-Region Manager: describes the functionality and directives provided by the Region Manager.
-Dual-Ported Memory Manager: describes the functionality and directives provided by the Dual-Ported Memory Manager. $\rm I/O$ Manager: describes the functionality and directives provided by the $\rm I/O$ Manager.
-Fatal Error Manager: describes the functionality and directives provided by the Fatal Error Manager.
-Scheduling Concepts: details the RTEMS scheduling algorithm and task state transitions.
-Rate Monotonic Manager: describes the functionality and directives provided by the Rate Monotonic Manager.
-Board Support Packages: defines the functionality required of user-supplied board support packages.
-User Extensions: shows the user how to extend RTEMS to incorporate custom features.
-Configuring a System: details the process by which one tailors RTEMS for a particular single-processor or multiprocessor application.
-Multiprocessing Manager: presents a conceptual overview of the multiprocessing capabilities provided by RTEMS as well as describing the Multiprocessing Communications Interface Layer and Multiprocessing Manager directives.
-Directive Status Codes: provides a definition of each of the directive status codes referenced in this manual.
-Example Application: provides a template for simple RTEMS applications.

-Glossary: defines terms used throughout this manual.
+Event Manager: describes the functionality and directives provided

+Chapter 12: Signal Manager: describes the functionality and directives provided by the Signal Manager.
+Chapter 13: Partition Manager: describes the functionality and directives provided by the Partition Manager.
+Chapter 14: Region Manager: describes the functionality and directives provided by the Region Manager.
+Chapter 15: Dual-Ported Memory Manager: describes the functionality and directives provided by the Dual-Ported Memory Manager.
+Chapter 16: $\rm I/O$ Manager: describes the functionality and directives provided by the $\rm I/O$ Manager.
+Chapter 17: Fatal Error Manager: describes the functionality and directives provided by the Fatal Error Manager.
+Chapter 18: Scheduling Concepts: details the RTEMS scheduling algorithm and task state transitions.
+Chapter 19: Rate Monotonic Manager: describes the functionality and directives provided by the Rate Monotonic Manager.
+Chapter 20: Board Support Packages: defines the functionality required of user-supplied board support packages.
+Chapter 21: User Extensions: shows the user how to extend RTEMS to incorporate custom features.
+Chapter 22: Configuring a System: details the process by which one tailors RTEMS for a particular single-processor or multiprocessor application.
+Chapter 23: Multiprocessing Manager: presents a conceptual overview of the multiprocessing capabilities provided by RTEMS as well as describing the Multiprocessing Communications Interface Layer and Multiprocessing Manager directives.
+Chapter 24: Directive Status Codes: provides a definition of each of the directive status codes referenced in this manual.
+Chapter 25: Example Application: provides a template for simple RTEMS applications.
+Chapter 26: Glossary: defines terms used throughout this manual.